 Freezing and grating butter is an easy way to quickly process the butter into dough without it melting.
 Grating is also a lot faster than cutting your butter into small cubes and processing it from there.

 Try to be patient and allow the crisps to cool before eating.
-That way they don’t melt the slightly sweetened whipped cream you should definitely serve them with.
-Also great for “breakfast” with a cup of coffee or happy hour with Right Eye Brewing Company’s Blood Orange Hefeweizen.
+That way they don’t melt the slightly sweetened whipped cream or sweet cream ice cream you should definitely serve them with.

 Individual Strawberry Rhubarb Crisps